-Tell Todoist which task you need to take care of, and it will appear right on your watch for easy task management later on.
+Tell Todoist which task you need to take care of, and it will appear right on your watch for easy task management later.

-Todoist is 100% free to use, although it also has some premium features to purchase the Pro or Business plan easily.
+Todoist is 100% free to use, although it also has some premium features to easily purchase the Pro or Business plan.

 It's available for both Android and iOS smartwatches.

-It’s great that your to-do lists are readily accessible on your wrist, but what if you need to keep track of various ongoing tasks across various projects?
-It can be hard to do this with just one smartwatch app, but OmniFocus can help you with that.
+It's great that your to-do lists are readily accessible on your wrist, but what if you need to keep track of ongoing tasks across various projects?
+Doing this with just one smartwatch app can be challenging, but OmniFocus can help.

 Unfortunately, it's only available with Apple Watches.

-It’s also a paid app, with the monthly subscription plan starting at $9,99.
+It's also a paid app, with a monthly subscription plan starting at $9,99.

-Some people like listening to audiobooks instead, learning and working simultaneously.
+Some people like listening to audiobooks instead of learning and working simultaneously.
 Whatever floats your boat!

-Naturally, the Spotify app is available for all the popular smartwatch models, whether Android or iOS-based and allows you to control the tracks without having to pull the phone out every time a poor song comes along.
+Naturally, the Spotify app is available for all the popular smartwatch models, whether Android or iOS-based and allows you to control the tracks without pulling the phone out every time a poor song comes along.

-Although you can have the best experience with the ad-free version, it’s free for download that requires a monthly subscription plan.
+Although you can have the best experience with the ad-free version, it's free for download and requires a monthly subscription plan.

 5) Move Reminder

-You’re probably aware that sitting kills you, and apps such as this one want to assist you in living longer.
-It’s as easy as getting up!
-It’s also ideal for people who suffer from repetitive strain injury (RSI) or who need to take frequent breaks.
+You're probably aware that sitting kills you, and apps like this one want to assist you in living longer.
+It's as easy as getting up!
+It's also ideal for people who suffer from repetitive strain injury (RSI) or who need to take frequent breaks.

 Move Reminder encourages you to live a healthy lifestyle by detecting when you have been sedentary for too long and reminding you to move.
 It may be customised and used as a simple pedometer.